vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 ```

 V—V energy transfer presented in Knab _et al._ (1992) is the unique V—V model implemented.
 [Similarly to the V—T model](https://vincentcasseau.github.io/how-tos-cfd-nonequilibrium/#21-two-temperature-solver-single-vibro-electronic-energy-pool), it can be made collision-pair specific by switching on the <dictkey>collidingPair</dictkey> key.
 V—V energy exchange can also be disabled by setting the <dictkey>relaxationType</dictkey> to <dictval>noVVEnergyTransfer</dictval>.

+e—V energy transfer is not tested and should not be used.

 In this variant of _hy2Foam_, species are grouped into several vibro-electronic energy pools.
 This is done in the <dict>hTCReactions#name</dict> dictionary by using the <dictkey>vibTempAssociativity()</dictkey> list.
 The elements' order in <dictkey>vibTempAssociativity()</dictkey> is similar to the <dictkey>species()</dictkey> list and the integer value <dictval>0</dictval> is reserved to neutral molecules.
 For a 5-species air: